Read to Me

 Kvinnelig lærer leser sammen med jente i klasserom

-When a student learns to read, it requires motivation.
+When a child learns to read, it requires motivation.
 Motivation and reading skills are closely connected — both in the crucial beginning stages and in further development.
 Despite this, motivation is often seen as something 'extra' or as a simple reward and is often considered less important than reading itself.
 However, for students who find reading difficult, motivation is even more crucial than for those who pick up letters easily.
-The Read to Me research project is developing a tool that motivates students while the teacher assesses their reading aloud.
+The "Read to Me"-research project is developing a tool that motivates students while the teacher assesses their reading aloud.

-In Read to Me, researchers and teachers are testing a method to notice what students struggle with, but without the student feeling evaluated.
+In "Read to Me", researchers and teachers are testing a method to notice what students struggle with, but without the student feeling evaluated.
 In this method, the teacher receives two tools: one tool for precisely identifying what the student is struggling with, and another tool for selecting the feedback to give the student, so that they feel encouraged to learn and read more.

 The two tools come in the form of a checklist and a tips list.
 These lists are especially relevant for those working with children in grades 1 to 4.
-The materials are being tested in the fall of 2024, so only a short version is currently available.
+The materials were tested in the fall of 2024, so only a short version is currently available.
 After the materials have been tested, they, along with engaging reading books, will be available in the form of a book box.

 Below, you will find "Checklist for Assessment" and "Tips for Feedback," in addition to finding the digital book "Evertything you read mixes with what you already know" and an animated film for use in the classroom.
 All illustrations in the project are created by the award-winning illustrator Øyvind Torseter.